-Causes may include injury trauma, chronic poor sitting posture, improper lifting and bending, and poor mechanics of other areas of the spine or hips.
+Causes may include injury trauma, chronic poor sitting posture, improper lifting and bending, and poor mechanics of other areas of the spine and/or hips.
 These factors lead to micro-tearing of the ligament-like material of the disc, allowing the disc to bulge.
 Although an acute episode of pain may occurfor no apparent reason, the underlying cause is usually repetitive damage to the disc stemming from weakness, muscle imbalance, or stiffness.

 Most back pain is not serious.
 According to the APTA, the majority of low back pain is caused by strain, overuse or injury, and is rarely caused by a more serious condition such as a herniated disc or osteoarthritis.

 However, prior injury, prolonged poor sitting or standing postures, improper or excessively heavy lifting and poor overall conditioning can lead to low back pain.
 Along with low back pain, symptoms can include numbness or tingling that can radiate into the hip and thigh.
 "These factors can lead to excessive stress and strain to the supporting structures in the back.
 Although an acute episode of pain may occur for no apparent reason, the underlying cause is often poor motor or movement control, muscle imbalances, or associated stiffness," says Craig O'Neil, VP of Learning and Affiliations at Results Physiotherapy.